Mastermind12345/ecommerce/README.md

  ```

 ## Documenting our endpoints
-We will use coreapi to document our endpoints, install coreapi in our environment:
+We will use coreapi to document our endpoints, install coreapi in our environment:-

 ``` pip install coreapi ```

 Add this to installed apps in ecommerce/settings.py